thisisharshavardhan/Hackintosh-15IHU6-i5-11320H-EFI-Tigerlake/README.md

 ## Installation Notes

+1. Download the latest release from the [Releases](https://github.com/yourusername/yourrepository/releases) page.
-Extract the Zip to a pendrive of fat32 format and GPT partition Then boot it.
+2. Extract the zip file to a FAT32 formatted and GPT partitioned USB drive.
+3. Boot your Lenovo IdeaPad Gaming 3 from this USB drive.